-Graduate Coordinator: Zerihun Assefa Email: zassefa@ncat.edu Phone: 336-285-2255 Department Chair: Margaret I. Kanipes Email: mikanipe@ncat.edu Phone: 336-285-2233
+School/College: College of Arts and SciencesDegree(s) Offered: Master of Arts in Teaching, Master of ScienceGraduate Coordinator: Zerihun Assefa Email: zassefa@ncat.eduPhone: 336-285-2255Department Chair: Margaret I. Kanipes Email: mikanipe@ncat.eduPhone: 336-285-2233

 Situated within the School of Education's conceptual framework of "Professional Educator: A Catalyst for Learning," the M.A.T in Chemistry Education program is designed for college graduates who have decided to enter the teaching profession, many of whom will already be lateral entry teachers, teachers changing fields and perspective candidates who are taking coursework before entering the classroom.
 It is another way of addressing the critical teacher shortage, since post baccalaureate students accepted into this program will have the academic credentials and maturity necessary to complete both introductory and advanced work in teacher education in a graduate level program.
 The Masters of Art in Teaching will enable prospective teachers, who bring content knowledge to the graduate degree, the opportunity to develop the knowledge, skills, and dispositions to become excellent teachers.